 Repeat the procedure for the second row of soldiers

 You should now have two rows of the stand-in model.
 Using the same method, we have created another stand-in for the standing soldier.
 However, the number of copies has been increased to 72 to compensate for the larger circumference.

 Create and duplicate the standing soldier stand-in

 Also, note that the standing soldier stand-in is intersecting the sitting soldier stand-ins.
 In this case, it does not matter as it is only his gun that is overhanging the sitting soldiers.

 The stand-ins can be instanced many times with little overhead to rendering (the original model has around 20,000 polygons so without instancing using stand-ins the following scene with hundreds of soldiers would be quite large).
 Arnold, of course, has no trouble rendering the scene.

 It's worth pointing out that this introductory tutorial has only covered the basics of using stand-ins.
-For example, as well as using .ass archive files, stand-ins also work with pre-compiled custom procedural programs which you can provide in the form of a dynamic library, allowing you to use parameterized procedural geometry.
-Stand-ins can also be recursive, and you can defer loading of the procedural geometry until it is needed during rendering (i.e., the geometry is not loaded, and uses no memory, until a ray enters the object's bounding box).
+For example, as well as using .ass archive files, stand-ins also work with pre-compiled custom procedural programs that you can provide in the form of a dynamic library, allowing you to use parameterized procedural geometry.
+Stand-ins can also be recursive, and you can defer the loading of the procedural geometry until it is needed during rendering (i.e., the geometry is not loaded, and uses no memory until a ray enters the object's bounding box).
 These techniques make it possible for you to assemble scenes in a modular way.

 You can see the creative potential that stand-ins can give you.
 Below are some further examples that will hopefully inspire you to create your own.
 Have fun with stand-ins!